gwax/www-gwax/posts/2005/06/synchronicity.rst

 As any good (superstitious) sailor knows, it's bad luck to rename a boat so I have two options: keep the old name or perform a complex de-naming ceremony.
-I did some reading about de-naming ceremonies, which range from spilling champagne while invoking poseidon to sailing backwards across the equator, and some thinking about the boats current name, Synchronicity.
-Having done the thinking, comparison and superstitious sould searching, I have decided that sticking with the current name, which it has held for 18 years, is a good one.
+I did some reading about de-naming ceremonies, which range from spilling champagne while invoking Poseidon to sailing backwards across the equator, and some thinking about the boats current name, Synchronicity.
+Having done the thinking, comparison, and superstitious soul searching, I have decided that sticking with the current name, which it has held for 18 years, is a good one.
 Synchronicity is a term defined by the psychologist Jung to mean a meaningful coincidence.
 Also, it's a pretty and powerful name, carefully written on her side.